pushkalmani/CollegeQueries/README.md

 + Password hashing has been implemented using [Werkzeug](http://werkzeug.pocoo.org/) a flask extension that implements password hashing .
 Password hashing is a complicated topic that should be left to security experts, but there are extensions like werkzeug that implement all that logic in a way that is simple to be invoked from an application.

 + Login and Registration and other authentication related parts are handled using [Flask_Login](https://flask-login.readthedocs.io/).
 This extension manages the user logged-in state, so that for example users can log in to the application and then navigate to different pages while the application "remembers" that the user is logged in.
-It also provides the "remember me" functionality that allows users to remain logged in even after closing the browser window.

 + Sqlite database is being used to store the mappings of the Questions to the asker , anwered by expert and its answer.
 [Flask_SQLAlchemy](http://packages.python.org/Flask-SQLAlchemy) an ORM tool that provides methods to perform CRUD operations without having to write raw SQL statements is used to write and read the data from the sqlite database.